northcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Arrests Stay on Your Record in North Carolina

 The retention period of arrest records in North Carolina generally depends on the type of record and the internal policies of the various custodial agencies.
-Typically, arrests remain part of a person's criminal record indefinitely in North Carolina unless they are expunged.
+Typically, a North Carolina arrest information remains a permanent part of the arrestee's criminal record unless a court expunges it.
 State laws and statutes do not mandate a time frame for the retention of arrest records.
-However, if the arrest led to a conviction, such a record is sent to the State Bureau of Investigation and held for at least 50 years.
+However, if an arrest results in a conviction, its record is sent to the State Bureau of Investigation and stays for at least 50 years.

 Expunge an Arrest Record in North Carolina

-North Carolina statutes allow an individual to file for expungement or expunction of arrest records if the conditions below are met.
+North Carolina statutes allow for the expunction of arrest records if the following are true:

-• The Governor of the State patrons the record subject.
+• The Governor of North Carolina pardons the owner of the arrest record

-• There is no active warrant or pending probation/parole attached to the record subject.
+• The petitioner has no active warrant or pending probation/parole

-• Visit the North Carolina Administrative Office of the Courts' website and download the approved expungement form depending on the offense type, age, and conviction status.
+• Visit the North Carolina Administrative Office of the Courts' website and download the applicable expungement form (depending on the offense type, age, and conviction status)

-• Fill out the form duly and attach a certified copy of the court order acquitting the individual of the charges or stating the Governor's pardon.
+• Fill out the expungement form and attach a certified copy of the court dismissal order or documents stating the Governor's pardon

-• Mail the necessary documents to the clerk of the courthouse in the county where the case was heard or send to:
+• Mail the necessary documents to the clerk of the courthouse in the county where the case was heard, or send them to:

 North Carolina Administrative Office of the Courts

-Upon completion of the expungement petition process, the court or AOC will review the petition and decide if the record should be expunged or not.
-In some cases, the judge may request a court hearing to ascertain if the petitioner has good standing and is qualified for the expungement.
+Upon receiving the expungement petition, the court or AOC will review it and decide whether to grant it or not.
+The judge may request a court hearing to ascertain if the petitioner has good standing or is eligible for the expungement.

-If the petition is granted, the affected law enforcement agencies will be notified and given 30 days to object to the petition.
-If no objection arises within the stipulated period or the judge dismisses the objections raised, the court then issues an order mandating the record custodian to seal such records and restrict them from public access.
+If the petition is successful, the court will direct the Administrative Office of the Courts to send notice to the relevant law enforcement agencies and give them 30 days to object to the expunction.
+If no objection arises within the stipulated period or the judge dismisses the objections raised, the court then issues an order mandating the record custodian to seal such records and restrict them from public access (this process may take between 2 and 6 months to fully take effect across agencies).
 The clerk also issues a copy of the expungement order to the petitioner.

-The petitioner needs to note that the expungement process is usually tedious and legally challenging.
-Hence, it may be necessary to employ the services of a legal professional to facilitate the process.
+Petitioners should note that the expungement process is tedious and legally challenging.
+Hence, it may be advisable to engage the services of legal professionals to facilitate the process.

 How Do I Find Recent Arrests in North Carolina?

-Local police departments and sheriff's offices in North Carolina usually have a daily log of arrests made within their jurisdiction.
-These arrest logs can be inspected in person at the sheriff's office, online, or via mail requests.
-For example, the Johnston County Sheriff's Office maintains a webpage for searching for recent arrests by name or date.
+Local police departments and sheriff's offices in North Carolina usually have a daily log of arrests within their jurisdiction.
+These arrest logs are accessible in person at the sheriff's offices, online, or through mail requests.
+For instance, the Johnston County Sheriff's Office has a search portal for recent arrest records where interested individuals may access arrest information by name or date.

 Are North Carolina Arrest Records Free?